61+ QR Code Usage Statistics 2024: Latest Facts and Insights [Updated]

 “I do believe that our multi URL QR code would become more and more popular, together with the advanced features of our dynamic QR codes,” Claeys adds.

-There's no doubt that QR code technology will be the next big thing in a few years.
+QR code technology will undoubtedly be the next big thing in a few years.
 With its fast advancement, everyone can access its impressive features, whether for personal or business use.

 2024 QR code facts & QR code insights you should know [55+ latest QR code statistics]